elcorto/findsame/README.rst

 any other extensive IO tasks while the benchmarks run, of course.

-**The default value of "maxsize" in benchmark.py (in the __main__ part) is only some MiB to allow qick testing.
+**The default value of "maxsize" in benchmark.py (in the __main__ part) is only some MiB to allow quick testing.
 This needs to be changed to, say, 1 GiB in order to have meaningful benchmarks.**

 Bottom line: